 The Richard Alsina Fulton Center for Sustainability Studies facilitates practical training and research and is used to demonstrate sustainable methods of soil improvement, weed and pest control, cover and biointensive cropping, rotation, use of compost and green manures, and alternative fuel research.
 The Center includes the Fulton Farm, a USDA-certified 50-acre farmstead, passive-solar greenhouses, solar and wind-generated electricity demonstrations, and a Community Supported Agriculture program.
 Previously called the Fulton Center for Sustainable Living.

 The College of the Extended University at Cal Poly partnered with Archi's Institute for Sustainable Agriculture (AISA), also know as Archi's Acres to offer a six-week Sustainable Agriculture Training (SAT) certificate program.
-Upon completion, students also earn 17 quarter units of academic credit at Cal Poly State Polytechnic University - Pomona.
+Upon completion, students also earn 12-semester units of academic credit at Cal Poly State Polytechnic University - Pomona.